mira-space/MiraData/README.md

 #### **Key Features of MiraData**

 1. **Long Video Duration**: Unlike previous datasets, where video clips are often very short (typically less than 6 seconds), MiraData focuses on uncut video segments with durations ranging from 1 to 2 minutes.
 This extended duration allows for more comprehensive modeling of video content.
-2. **Hierarchical Captions**: Each video in MiraData is accompanied by hierarchical captions.
+2. **Structural Captions**: Each video in MiraData is accompanied by structural captions.
 These captions provide detailed descriptions from various perspectives, enhancing the richness of the dataset.
 The average caption length is 349 words, ensuring a thorough representation of the video content.

 #### Current Status